Skip to main content

 Your dossier must be submitted in eDossier to the IU School of Medicine Dean’s office by July 1 and will be due at an earlier date to your department chair or regional campus dean and primary committee.
 Faculty names must be submitted by the department or regional campus to the dean’s office no later than March 1 for faculty to be given access to eDossier.

-Candidates for promotion and/or tenure must demonstrate efforts to promote diversity, equity and inclusion within the school, health system, university, the local community or at the state, national, or international level.
+Candidates for promotion and/or tenure have the option to summarize their contributions to diversity, equity, and inclusion in a narrative summary in their personal statement and/or note these activities on their CVs.
+Activities can be in any mission area and at the school, health system, university, local community or at the state, national, or international level.

 Personal Statement

-• Candidates will include a brief narrative summary of their efforts to advance diversity, equity and inclusion.
-This should be part of the same file containing the candidate’s personal statement, but clearly marked with a header.
-It will not count as part of the five or seven page limit, although it does count toward the overall 50 page limit for the dossier.
+• Candidates have the option to include a brief narrative summary of their efforts to advance diversity, equity, and inclusion in the personal statement.
+For those choosing to do so, this can be part of the same file containing the candidate’s personal statement, clearly marked with a header.
+It will not count as part of the five- or seven-page limit, although it does count toward the overall 50-page limit for the dossier.

 CV